 I have been steeped in art since I was a tiny human.

 I would do anything I could that involved the use of my hands to make art.
 "Making" is something innate for me.
 This love for art eventually led me to attend Cal Poly, where I earned my BFA in Graphic Design.
 Along the way, I tagged on a minor to give myself a deeper understanding of print applications.
-I couldn't just let my work stay digital— I had to understand where it was going to end up.
-What can I say, I'm a touchy-feely kinda person.
+I couldn't just let my work stay digital— I had to understand where it would end up.
+What can I say?
+I'm a touchy-feely kinda person.

 While in college, I got the rare opportunity to study abroad on a ship.
 There's nothing like learning out on the open ocean, traversing the South Pacific.
 I got to experience a new part of the world and made many friends along the way.
 This experience helped me broaden my outlook on life, which continually helps me think outside the box with design.
-Plus, I have a memory bank of art and design from around the world to help me draw from for inspiration.
+Plus, I have a memory bank of art and design worldwide to help me draw inspiration.

 One summer break, I asked for a job at a print shop in Berkeley, where they specialized in handmade letterpress wedding invitation suites.
-I got to learn how to run the letterpress, and soak in the process from client meetings, proofing, printing, assembly, and it was even my job to ship the orders out.
-It was a dream come true as I am always yearning to use my hands and inject the analog into the digital world we live in.
+I learned how to run the letterpress and soak in the process from client meetings, proofing, printing, assembly, and even my job to ship the orders out.
+It was a dream come true as I am constantly yearning to use my hands and inject the analog into the digital world we live in.
 This experience helped me learn a high-level printing process, which I carry over to Tickyboom.

 Tim and I started Tickyboom after we did a bunch of our friends' wedding invitations.
 It was enjoyable as I got to flex my hands-on print and paper skills and make some fantastic wedding invitation suites.
 Running Tickyboom has been a fun and challenging adventure.